Tell us about your role and journey into technology. What galvanized you to join GeoEdge?

 What’s your smartest work-related shortcut or productivity hack?

 Having a conversation.
-I have solved countless issues which escalated via email and messaging apps by sitting down and having a conversation.
+I have solved countless issues that escalated via email and messaging apps by sitting down and having a conversation.

 What are you currently reading?